 Efficiency is key to getting the most from your keyword research, and as you know by now, Keyword Research is the key element in any SEO effort.
 If you get this wrong, you get it all wrong and your website won’t get any organic traffic.
 Scary, isn’t it?

 The goal is to get your website ranking on page 1, with little or no budget.
-Time resources are also tight, so a fast, efficient and an easy-to-get-your-head-around approach is what you’re after.
+Time resources are also tight, so a fast, efficient and easy-to-get-your-head-around approach is what you’re after.

 Typically what happens with Keyword Research, is that we target the same keyword that our competitors are targeting.
 They tend to have a high search volume, are quite broad and are extremely hard to rank for against the competition.